Drag My Wedding

-"Drag My Wedding" is the tenth episode of the sixth season of RuPaul's Drag Race.
+"Drag My Wedding" is the tenth episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on April 21, 2014.
+The episode's main challenge tasks the contestants with giving drag makeovers to heterosexual grooms for on-stage weddings with their spouses.
 Spouses David Burtka and Neil Patrick Harris are guest judges.

 Bianca Del Rio wins the episode's mini-challenge and main challenge.
-Joslyn Fox is eliminated from the competition after placing in the bottom and losing a lip-sync against Adore Delano.
+Joslyn Fox is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Adore Delano to "Think" by Aretha Franklin.